parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 ![0xCC Check](/images/2014/flare/7-11.jpg/ "0xCC Check")

 Offsets from two functions are loaded and then compared.
 The first one calls ``isDebuggerPresent`` and the second one just prints something and exits.
+We have seen this function before, it is the first check.

 {% codeblock lang:nasm calls_isDebuggerPresent %}
 01030 calls_isDebuggerPresent proc near